DealNews is reader-supported.

 The Standard Monthly Price: $11.99

 Let's get the basics out of the way first.
-The standard, month-to-month subscription for Kindle Unlimited in February 2026 is $11.99.
+The standard, month-to-month subscription for Kindle Unlimited this month is $11.99.
 It's important to remember that, like many digital services, this price is subject to state sales tax.
 Depending on where you live, the final charge on your credit card statement might look more like $12.75 to $13.10.
 This plan auto-renews every month, and you can cancel at any time without penalty.

 The "Prepay and Save" Hack: Gift Subscriptions